mrromanalekseev/mrromanalekseev/README.md

-- 👀
-Open to work as a Junior Software Developer or as a Project Manager!
-Dear friends, In July this year I survived from Covid-19 I was almost dead.
+Dear friends, In July this year I survived from Covid-19.
+I was almost dead.
 I was in the hospital.
 Please help me to find new position and change my life.
-I really appreciate your help!!! my telegram @Hugo_Dev
+I am open to work as a Junior Software Developer or as a Project Manager!
+I really appreciate your help! my telegram @Hugo_Dev

 In 2019-2021 I took several it courses: GeekBrains University Moscow (Testing, Python, Frontend Javascript, React, React Native), It-Kamasutra (Development of a social network based on React)